Skip to content

 1).
 Pictographs (象形字)

-These are stylised drawings of the objects they represent.
+These are stylized drawings of the objects they represent.
 Many Chinese learners feel that they are “drawing” Chinese characters, and in this case, they are!
 Most of the single characters and radicals are from this category.

 htw4